Jarno458/TsRandomizer/ReadMe.md

 * SaveStatue down in the pit of the ancient pyramid is disabled to prevent a softlock

 # New keybinds
-* On the minimap screen, holding X will highligh all locations that you can reach and still have items for you
+* On the minimap screen, holding secondairy button (default: X) will highligh all locations that you can reach and still have items for you
 * In Load game menu, holding down left trigger will show the seed id in numerical format
 * In Load game menu, pressing right trigger will the generation of a spoiler log, the spoiler logs are saved in same directory as the TsRandomizer.exe
 * In Seed selection menu, holding down right trigger will allow you to force select a seed even when its logicly unbeatable